akubiczek/applicake-backend/README.md

 ## API ##

 ## Test data ##
-You can seed database with test recruitments and candiates using `php artisan db:seedtestdata` command.
+You can seed database with test recruitments and candiates using `php artisan tenant:seedtestdata` command.

 ## Tips and tricks ##